-After celebrating your special day and you’ve been breaking awesome moves on the dance floor, and then all of a sudden the party comes to a grinding holt when you get the ‘bar is closing in 15 minutes’.
+After celebrating your special day and you’ve been rocking some awesome moves on the dance floor, then all of a sudden the party comes to a grinding holt when you get the announcement ‘the bar is closing in 15 minutes’.
 What better way to wind down your evening celebrations and exit with a bang!
 You guessed it, a sparkler exit!

 Among wedding groups, stories of people getting burnt or clothing catching on fire have circulated.
-Usually this is a consequence of someone having the no so bright idea of trying to light a handful of sparklers at once – WARNING Don’t Light More Than 1 Sparkler At A Time! because yes they can and most likely will ignite into a burst of flames, burning the person and persons near them.
+Usually, this is a consequence of someone having the not so bright idea of trying to light a handful of sparklers at once – WARNING Don’t Light More Than 1 Sparkler At A Time! because yes they can and most likely will burst into flames, burning the person and person/s near them.

 The MC should ask everyone to make their way to the pre-determined area for where the sparkler exit is taking place.
 The front of the venue or driveways are a great spot.
 Ask the guests to form two lines, even on each side, but do not light the sparkers until everyone is lined up outside and ready.
 Have a wide enough aisle for the bride and groom to walk down comfortably with room either side so they aren’t cramped.